Always Kabhi Kabhi: Plot

-The next two friends, Tariq Naqvi and 'Nandy Bull' Nandini Oberoi, love to fight and argue with each other, but do not understand that they are in love.
+The next two friends, Tariq Naqvi and 'Nandy Bull' Nandini Oberoi, love to fight and argue with each other but do not understand that they are in love.
 Nandini's parents don't spend any time with her and are always travelling.
 In the absence of her parents, she goes to illegal clubs and parties every day and spends money lavishly.
-Tariq, on the other hand, is burdened by his parents to achieve their dream of studying in MIT.
+Tariq, on the other hand, is burdened by his parents to achieve their dream of studying at MIT.